danbz/aesthetic-programming/0-Preface/readme.md

 **Preface**

-*What kind of book is this?*
+// What kind of book is this?

-Reading its subtitle, it is clearly meant to be a handbook of sorts, but not in any conventional technical sense of it being a prescribed set of instructions (how-to recipe-style book) in order to find out how to do something like coding in a straightforward relation (for ‘dummies’, if you pardon the expression).[Note: explain how dummy doesn't follow political correctness] This handbook is not simply meant to be read in order to learn to code or indeed to offer critical reflection upon the practice of coding alone.
+Reading its subtitle, this book is clearly meant to be a handbook of sorts, but not in any conventional technical sense of it being a prescribed set of instructions (how-to recipe-style book) in order to find out how to do something like coding in a straightforward relation (for ‘dummies’, if you pardon the expression).[Note: explain how dummy doesn't follow political correctness] This handbook is not simply meant to be read in order to learn to code or indeed to offer critical reflection upon the practice of coding alone.
 Instead, it is something more messy and at the same time ambitious: a book to represent a more complex and deeply entangled set of relations between writing and coding as applied and usable knowledge.

 The book is aimed at those who would like to learn how to read, write and *think* with program code.
 Most programming books are written with a primary objective of teaching readers how to learn a programming language to become a good (or better) programmer, with an emphasis on state-of-the-art technology, as well as practical examples that are explained and then designed to be deployed in IT-related or creative industries.
 Not many programming books address the cultural and aesthetic dimensions of programming as a means to think critically and computationally.